phaserjs/phaser/README.md

 Version 2.4 - "Katar" - in dev

+### API Changes

+* RenderTexture.render now takes a Matrix as its second parameter, not a Point object.
+This brings it in line with Pixi and allows you to perform much more complex transformations on the object being rendered.
+If you need to replicate the old behavior please use RenderTexture.renderXY(sprite, point.x, point.y) instead.
+* PIXI.DisplayObject.updateTransform has a new optional parameter `parent`.
+If the DisplayObject doesn't have a parent (i.e. it isn't on the display list yet) then in the past `updateTransform` would fail.
+This meant you couldn't do things like scale or rotate a Sprite and then draw it to a RenderTexture or BitmapData, as calls to updateTransform would be ignored.
+The new checks now look to see if the `parent` parameter is set.
+If so this takes priority over the actual parent and is used to modify the transform (note that it **doesn't** reparent the DisplayObject, it merely uses it for the transform.)
+If there is no parent (explicitly or via the parameter) then it falls back to use Phaser.World as the parent.
+If it can't reach that then no transform takes place.

 ### New Features

 * Added support for the [Creature Automated Animation Tool](http://www.kestrelmoon.com/creature/).
 You can now create a Phaser.Creature object which uses json data and a texture atlas for the animations.
 Creature is a powerful animation tool, similar to Spriter or Spine.
 It is currently limited to WebGL games only, but the new libs should prove a solid starting point for anyone wanting to incorporate Creature animations into their games.